-B.C.’s Gulf Islands are home to numerous artists of all kinds, and on Salt Spring Island from June 14 to September 15 you can see a selection of works by various Gulf Island artists at Artcraft, which showcases pieces of interest to all ages and budgets.
+B.C.’s Gulf Islands are home to numerous artists of all kinds, and on Salt Spring Island from mid-June to mid-September you can see a selection of works by various Gulf Island artists at Artcraft, which showcases pieces of interest to all ages and budgets.

-Celebrate Comox Valley history, art, and music at the 2013 Filberg Festival.
+Celebrate Comox Valley history, art, and music at the 2022 Filberg Festival.
 The event is located in and around the beautifully landscaped grounds of the Filberg Heritage Lodge.
-This year’s festival not only shines the spotlight on local artists but also hosts musicians like the Fred Eaglesmith Traveling Steam Show, Jim Byrnes, and Spirit of the West.
+This year’s festival not only shines the spotlight on local artists but also hosts musicians.

 B.C. music festivals

 If you’re ready to get out your dancing shoes and enjoy some great music outdoors, there’s no shortage of great music festivals across B.C.

 The Robson Valley Music Festival, located in Dunster, has been drawing a crowd for years thanks to their eclectic and always entertaining lineup of musical guests.
 This small-town event is bringing big talent again this year with acts like Five Alarm Funk, The Mariachi Ghost, Abigail Lapell.